jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

     bimap _ g (Right y) = Right (g y)
 ```

 These are examples of type constructors (or algebraic data types, as we have seen).
 Since functors compose, we could ask ourselves: "Are all algebraic data types functors?".
-The answer is positive, and this allows that Haskell language to derive an implementation of `fmap` for all ADTs!
+The answer is positive, and this allows the Haskell language to derive an implementation of `fmap` for all ADTs!

 **References:**